Todd Boehly: 2015–present: Founding Eldridge Industries, investment career

+He helped to found Cain International, a real estate firm co-owned by Eldridge Industries, Kennedy Wilson, Langdon Park Capital, and European real investment firm Blackbrook Capital.
+Blackbrook merged with Cain International in 2024.
+In 2024, Eldridge Acre Partners was formed in partnership with AECOM.

-Boehly has invested in the digital technology industry, including companies such as Gopuff, Stash, Wealthsimple, Dataminr, AI security company AnyVision, digital health platform Wellthy, Truebill, and Tripledot Studios.
-He acquired data technology company Knoema through Eldridge in 2020.
+Boehly has invested in the digital technology industry, including companies such as Bilt Rewards, CoreWeave, Gopuff, Stash, Wealthsimple, Dataminr, AI security company AnyVision, digital health platform Wellthy, Truebill, Quantum-Si and Tripledot Studios.
+He acquired data technology company Seek (formerly Knoema) through Eldridge Industries in 2020.
+Boehly has also invested in AI parking management company Metropolis Technologies, the largest parking company in North America.
+It has over 4,000 locations and processed over $5 billion in payments from 50 million customers as of 2025.

 Boehly has invested in the hospitality group Aurify Brands, which owns restaurant chains such as Le Pain Quotidien.
-He also invested in Chuck E. Cheese.
+He also invested in Chuck E. Cheese, materials science company Recover, and recycling technology company Protein Evolution.

-Boehly's Eldridge owns Stonebriar Commercial Finance, a large ticket commercial finance and leasing company, and seeded Essential Properties Realty Trust.
-Some of Eldridge's credit management operations were spun out in 2021 to create Panagram Structured Asset Management.
+Boehly's Eldridge Industries owns Stonebriar Finance Holdings, a large ticket commercial finance and leasing company, and seeded Essential Properties Realty Trust.
+Some of Eldridge Industries' credit management operations were spun out in 2021 to create Panagram Structured Asset Management.
 Eldridge co-founded CBAM Partners, an SEC-registered investment advisor.
 It was sold to The Carlyle Group for $787 million in 2022.

+Through Eldridge Industries, Boehly backs the Allbright Alliance, which works to support the advancement of women in the workforce.

+In October 2024, it was reported that Eldridge Industries would acquire a 10% interest in Blue Owl GP Stakes Fund III.

+Eldridge

+Boehly is the chairman of Eldridge, an asset manager and insurance holding company founded in 2025 with over $70 billion in assets under management.
+It is wholly owned by Eldridge Industries and includes two divisions, Eldridge Capital Management and Eldridge Wealth Solutions, the latter of which comprises Security Benefit Life Insurance and Everly Life.
+Existing Eldridge Industries businesses including Panagram Asset Management, Maranon Capital, and Stonebriar Finance Holdings' investment team were reintegrated into Eldridge.